 It’s one thing to resist orders from the government to renounce one’s faith, but it’s quite another to resist impassioned pleas from genuinely concerned relatives and friends.

 Ben had to give up on college.
-To support himself after high school, he went to work as a waiter in a restaurant and later in various fast-food restaurants such as McDonald’s and Burger King.
+To support himself after high school, he went to work as a waiter in a restaurant and later in various fast-food outlets such as McDonald’s and Burger King.

 Nobody would dare help him.
 Even his manager at work was repeatedly harassed by police.

 “I had pressure from my boss, from my family, from my classmates and friends,“ he said. ”So I started having mental health problems.
-I stopped talking to people for a very long period of time.”
+I stopped talking to people, for a very long period of time.”

 He suffered from depression, intense feelings of fear, and hopelessness.